Rensvandeschoot/Tutorials/Blavaan/Blavaan-WAMBS--Jags-.md

 This tutorial expects:

 - Any installed version of [JAGS](https://sourceforge.net/projects/mcmc-jags/files/latest/download?source=files)
-- Installation of R packages `rjags`, `lavaan` and `blavaan`.
-This tutorial was made using Blavaan version 0.3.7 and Lavaan version 0.6.5 in R version 3.6.1- Basic knowledge of hypothesis testing
+- Installation of R packages `rjags`, `lavaan` and `blavaan`. **This tutorial ony works in Blavaan version 0.3.7 and Lavaan version 0.6.5 and was made using R version 3.6.1** If you obtain any errors, first update your (B)lavaan version.
+- Basic knowledge of hypothesis testing
 - Basic knowledge of correlation and regression
 - Basic knowledge of [Bayesian](https://www.rensvandeschoot.com/a-gentle-introduction-to-bayesian-analysis-applications-to-developmental-research/) inference
 - Basic knowledge of coding in R

 [expand title="Check the WAMBS checklist here" trigclass="noarrow my_button" targclass="my_content" tag="button"]

-## **WAMBS checklist**

-### *When to worry, and how to Avoid the Misuse of Bayesian Statistics*
+ **WAMBS checklist** - *When to worry, and how to Avoid the Misuse of Bayesian Statistics*

 **To be checked before estimating the model**